How To Forgive Others?

 • Do you still have any anger or ill feelings toward the person?
 When you fully forgive the person, wrath will be replaced with pity for them.

 • Do you have trouble accepting God’s love for you and receiving forgiveness?
 If so, it could be because you are judging another person.
-After all, you don’t have mercy; it is hard for you to believe that God has kindness and compassion for you.
+After all, you don’t have mercy; it is hard to believe that God has kindness and compassion for you.

 • Bottom line, are you forgiving or just pretending to?
 If you want to talk to someone more about forgiveness, talk to God, and if you still need more help, you can call.
 1-800-633-3446